-- □ The linked reports displayed are limited to those that you are authorized to run or run deferred. - ❑ When running an HTML report with On-demand Paging enabled, the qualifying Auto Link targets appear on the menu in the order that they are specified in the request.
+- □ The linked reports displayed are limited to those that you are authorized to run or run deferred. - □ If you are drilling down through a list of Auto Link target reports, a previously selected Auto Link target report will be excluded so that the available Auto Link targets are reports that the user has not yet viewed. - ❑ When running an HTML report with On-demand Paging enabled, the qualifying Auto Link targets appear on the menu in the order that they are specified in the request.
 This is also true for a chart request that is a legacy graph format (PFJ-based formats, such as PNG and non-bucket HTML5).
-In reports, horizontal lines appear in the menu to separate user specified drilldowns and Auto Link navigation options.
+In reports, horizontal lines appear in the menu to separate user specified drilldowns and Auto Link navigation options. - Consideration should be given to how many reports or charts are indicated as Auto Link targets, as the run time Multi-drill menu for the qualifying target reports may become long in length.
+In these cases, some browsers may display a script processing warning message.

-- □ Consideration should be given to how many reports or charts are indicated as Auto Link targets, as the run time Multi-drill menu for the qualifying target reports may become long in length.
-In these cases, some browsers may display a script processing warning message. - □ The Auto Link Enabled and an Auto Link Target options can be set individually or both can be set on the same report or chart if that item meets the Auto Linking requirements.
+- □ The Auto Link Enabled and an Auto Link Target options can be set individually or both can be set on the same report or chart if that item meets the Auto Linking requirements. - U When creating a request from a HOLD file, you can enable Auto Linking.